Spring at Hornet Lookout

 Directions

-From Columbia Falls, take Nucleus Avenue north through Columbia Falls and turn east on Railroad Street.
-At the stop sign, the road becomes the North Fork Road.
-Continue on North Fork Road for about 45 miles and over the railroad overpass.
-Turn left (west) on Whale Creek Road 318 and drive 4 miles, then turn right on the narrow Hornet Road 9805 and go 5.2 miles to the trailhead of Hornet Trail 349.
-Hike about 1 mile to the lookout.
-Use caution as Road 9805 is narrow with few pullouts.
+From Columbia Falls, take Nucleus Avenue north through town and turn east on Railroad Street.
+At the stop sign, the road becomes North Fork Road (County Road 486).
+Continue 45 miles north and over the railroad overpass.
+Turn left (west) on Whale Creek Road 318 and drive 4 miles, then turn right on narrow Hornet Road 9805 and go 5.2 miles to the trailhead of Hornet Trail 349.
+Hike approximately one mile to the lookout.

 Amenities